madhug-nadig/articles/_posts/2017-03-29-the-guide-to-parallel-programming-in-javascript.md

 # The JavaScript event Loop

-Perhaps the most solid obstacle to parallel programming in JS was it's event based paradigm.
+Perhaps the most solid obstacle to parallel programming in JS was its event based paradigm.

 >JavaScript has a concurrency model based on an "event loop" where almost all I/O is non-blocking.
 When the operation has been completed, a message is enqueued along with the provided callback function.
 At some point in the future, the message is dequeued and the callback fired.